The Border Wall

 Tijuana, Mexico | Nov. & Dec 2018

-Thousands of migrants have arrived at the US-Mexico border city of Tijuana after traveling more than 4,000 km from their home countries in Central America.
-Most of them are fleeing persecution, poverty and violence in Honduras, Guatemala, and El Salvador and are looking for a safer and better life in the United States.
+Thousands of migrants have converged on the US-Mexico border city of Tijuana after embarking on a grueling journey spanning over 4,000 kilometers from their native countries in Central America.
+Fleeing pervasive persecution, poverty, and violence in nations like Honduras, Guatemala, and El Salvador, these individuals seek refuge and the promise of a safer, more prosperous existence in the United States.